Prev/jikji/README.md

 </site>
 ```

-After template is render by jinja, `jikji` read rendered file and generate static web site.
+After template is rendered by jinja, `jikji` read rendered file and generate static web site.
 Template files used in static page are also rendered with `jinja`.
 Data written in `context` tag will be injected in process of rendering.